JohanDegraeve/xdripswift/Docs/DirectLibreRoadmap.md

 Watch SDK.
 It is deliberately not instantiated by the Watch app yet: activation requires the phone-controlled release/activate transaction in milestone 5.
 The milestone 4 Watch device gate therefore remains pending until that transaction provides a safe way to activate the collector.
-Next: verify the phone after this extraction, then implement switching and test direct Watch collection.
+The user has now confirmed that phone NFC, fresh readings and signal-loss recovery all pass after the collector extraction (`58f621a8`).
+Next: implement switching and test direct Watch collection.

 An installation over the prototype disconnected until the app was reinstalled.
 A retained unlock-code mismatch is a plausible code-supported explanation, not a